1888games/SnoutAbout_C64/README.md

 # SnoutAbout_C64
-A game written for the C64 4k game competition.
+A game written in 6502 assembly, using KickAssembler, for the C64 4k game competition.